QuanEstimation: An open-source toolkit for quantum parameter estimation: Introduction

 One of the key challenges in quantum parameter estimation is to design optimal schemes with quantum apparatuses and quantum resources, leading to enhanced precision when compared with their classical counterparts.
 A typical scheme in quantum parameter estimation usually contains four steps: (1) preparation; (2) parameterization; (3) measurement; and (4) classical estimation.
 The first step is the preparation of the probe state.
 The parameters to be estimated are involved in the second step, which is also known as sensing in the field of quantum sensing.
 With the parameterized state given in the second step, the third step is to perform the quantum measurement, which results in a set of probability distributions.
 Estimating the unknown parameters from the obtained probability distributions is finished in the last step.
 The design of an optimal scheme usually requires the optimizations of some or all of the steps above.

 In quantum parameter estimation, there exist various mathematical bounds to depict the theoretical precision limit.
-Depending on the type of the bound considered, it will be more or less informative depending on the type of estimation scenario considered, be it: single-shot vs. many-repetition scenario, single vs. multiple-parameter scenario, etc. Moreover, by choosing different objective functions when optimizing quantum estimation schemes, one may arrive at solutions with contrastingly different robustness properties, complexity of practical implementation and so on.
+Depending on the type of the bound considered, it will be more or less informative depending on the type of estimation scenario considered, be it: single-shot versus many-repetition scenario, single versus multiple-parameter scenario, etc. Moreover, by choosing different objective functions when optimizing quantum estimation schemes, one may arrive at solutions with contrastingly different robustness properties, complexity of practical implementation and so on.
 Hence, the design of optimal schemes has to be performed case by case most of the time.
 This is the reason why a general quantum parameter estimation toolkit is needed.
-Developing such a toolkit is the major motivation of this work.
+In the meantime, thanks to the fast development of quantum metrology and its promising future, many scientists working on specific physical systems, such as the nitrogen-vacancy centers, quantum circuits, trapped ions, and atoms, are also eager to use the cutting-edge technologies in quantum parameter estimation for the design of metrological schemes on their platforms.
+The existence of a comprehensive toolkit will definitely reduce the technical difficulty for them to fulfill this mission and greatly improve the efficiency of research.
+Therefore, developing such a toolkit is the major motivation of this paper.

-Currently, there exist many useful toolkits based on various platforms in quantum information and quantum metrology.
+Currently, there exist many useful toolkits based on various coding platforms in quantum information.
 A famous one is the QuTiP developed by Johansson, Nation, and Nori~\cite{Johansson2012,Johansson2013} in 2012, which can execute many basic calculations in quantum information.
 In the field of quantum control, Machnes et al.~\cite{Machnes2011} developed DYNAMO and Hogben et al. developed Spinach~\cite{Hogben2011} based on Matlab.
 Goerz et al. developed Krotov~\cite{Goerz2019}, which owns three versions based on Fortran, Python, and Julia, respectively.
 G\"{u}nther et al. developed Quandary~\cite{Gunther2021} based on C++.
-Moreover, there exist other packages like Quandary~\cite{Groth2014} for quantum transport and ProjectQ~\cite{Steiger2018} for quantum computing.
+Moreover, there exist other packages like Kwant~\cite{Groth2014} for quantum transport and ProjectQ~\cite{Steiger2018} for quantum computing.
 In quantum metrology, Chabuda and Demkowicz-Dobrza\'{n}ski developed TNQMetro~\cite{Chabuda2021}, a tensor-network based Python package to perform efficient quantum metrology computations.